milapointe/Hassarr_fix_rootfolder/README.md

 #### Adding Automations in the UI
 1) In Home Assistant, go to Settings > Automations & Scenes > + Create Automation > Create New Automation
 2) + Add Trigger > Sentence, and fill in something like this `Download {title} for me on radar`.
 It's important to write `radar` instead of `radarr` as your speech-to-text will always transcribe the spoken word `radar` to `radar`, and not with `rr`.
-Add multiple sentences if you want multiple phrases to trigger it to add a movie to Radarr
+Add multiple sentences if you want multiple phrases to trigger it to add a movie to Radarr.
+Same applies to Sonarr or Overseerr.
 3) + Add Action > Type in `Hassarr` > Select `Hassarr: add_movie` > Press the three vertical dots > `Edit in YAML` > and fill in the following into the YAML editor
     ```
-    action: hassarr.add_movie
+    action: hassarr.add_radarr_movie
     metadata: {}
     data:
     title: "{{ trigger.slots.title }}"
     ```
 4) Hit Save, give it a name like `Add Movie to Radarr`
-5) Repeat steps 1-4 for Sonarr
+5) Repeat steps 1-4 for Sonarr (or do it for Overseerr for movies and tv shows, if you prefer)

 Now you should be able to add a movie or TV show to Radarr and Sonarr using the sentences you setup!